A-BHARATH77/A-BHARATH77/README.md

 - 🔭 I’m currently working on ...
 Gen AI
 - 💬 Ask me about ...
 Cars
-- 📫 How to reach me: ... ppybharath19@gmail.com
+- 📫 Reach me: ... ppybharath19@gmail.com

 Few Tech's i have learned and using are:
 <br clear="both">